 - 1 Lemon Sliced

 - On a cutting board, place chicken breasts between 2 sheets of waxed paper.
-Using the smooth side of a meat mallet, light pound chicken breats until they are a consistent 1/4 inch thick.
+Using the smooth side of a meat mallet, lightly pound chicken breasts until they are a consistent 1/4 inch thick.
 Generously salt and pepper both sides of the chicken

 - In 3 shallow dishes, add the flour to one, the eggs to another and the bread crumbs combined with the Parmesan cheese and dried Italian seasoning to another.